 Anime & Manga

-In Dragon Ball Z, in a filler episode in the Frieza Saga, Chi-Chi tries to invoke this to Gohan when she was speaking to him through the monitor when he was in Namek when the planet was going to explode, after the latter ignored her and Master Roshi's when they were talking to him (it was justified, as he had no time to answer their questions).
+In Dragon Ball Z, in a filler episode in the Frieza Saga, Chi-Chi tries to invoke this (although she doesn't exactly say it) to Gohan when she was speaking to him through the monitor when he was in Namek when the planet was going to explode, after the latter ignored her and Master Roshi's when they were talking to him (it was justified, as he had no time to answer their questions).
 Chi-Chi does apologize for yelling at him and ungrounds him in the next episode though.

 Yotsuba&!: Yotsuba is "dirted", as she puts it, for riding her bicycle to Fuuka's school, across town alone, without permission (to deliver milk).
 She's un-grounded at the end of the next chapter after helping her father and Jumbo build a bookshelf.